mongodb/docs/source/includes/fact-prod-rs-deployment-considerations.rst

-- You must specify the run time configuration on each system in a :doc:`configuration file </reference/configuration-options>` stored in ``/etc/mongodb.conf`` or a related location. *Do not* specify the set's configuration in the :program:`mongo` shell.
+- You must specify the run time configuration on each system in a :doc:`configuration file </reference/configuration-options>` stored in ``/etc/mongodb.conf`` or a related location. *Do not* specify the set's configuration in the :binary:`~bin.mongo` shell.

   Use the following configuration for each of your MongoDB instances.
   You should set values that are appropriate for your systems, as needed: